zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 :::>> $ git config --list | grep heroku
 ```

 If you see `fatal: not in a git directory` then you are likely not in the correct directory.
-Otherwise you may deploy your code.
-After you deploy your code, you will need to migrate your database, make sure it is properly scaled, and use logs to debug any issues that come up.
+Otherwise you can deploy your code.
+After you deploy your code, you  need to migrate your database, make sure it is properly scaled, and use logs to debug any issues that come up.

 Deploy your code: